tonymullen/ups-website/src/partials/f17ics/hw/lab1-description.html.md

 4. Double click on this icon to open up the Editor.

 5. BlueJ automatically fills your class with code.
-Go ahead and {\em delete all of this stuff</span>.
+Go ahead and delete all of this stuff.
 Start with an empty file.

 6. Type the following code into the Editor: